Posts

 - Kurt Vonnegut: Sirens of Titan (ok-ish I guess?
 Pretty absurd.
 There is likely a statement on free will, but not exactly wish.
 Maybe a criticism of idolisation of billionairs?)

-- Ploume: Printeurs (pretty good, kinda hectic, though disapointing ending)
+- Printeurs (pretty good, kinda hectic, though disapointing ending)

 - Arkady Martine: Rose house (french, odd book, meh)